 I used to think of myself as spontaneous, but upon closer inspection I’ve come to realize that there isn’t much about me that’s spontaneous.
 I weigh options before making a decision, I research a topic before taking a strong stance on either side.
 I like to plan and think through everything I do.
 So it’s probably not a surprise that when it comes to writing, I’m a plotter!

-Plotting out my book (or outlining) serves many purposes for me.
-Among those purposes are:
+Plotting out my book (or outlining) serves many purposes for me: